Q: What can I do to make my kombucha more carbonated?

 A: Use a bottle brush!
 We have one available for sale in the shop.
 Also try using baking soda and vinegar.
 Let the bottles soak in warm water and vinegar, add baking soda and use a bottle brush to scrub off any stuborn residue.

-Q: For my second fermentation, I put fruit in with my kombucha and left the jars in teh refrigerator.
+Q: For my second fermentation, I put fruit in with my kombucha and left the bottles in the refrigerator.
 Now there seems to be little cultures growing around the fruit.
-Shoudl i have taken the fruit out?
+Should I have taken the fruit out?

 A: It's totally fine to leave the fruit in the bottles and place them in the refrigerator.
 It's very normal for new cultures to grow up during the second fermentation.
 That is all that yeast and bacteria goodness in the your kombucha continuing to ferment -- kombucha cultures will always continue to reproduce even in the cold temps of the refrigerator.
 That's the power of living cultures!

 You can always strain out the fruit/tiny cultures should you wish.
 Some folks prefer to-- it just depends on what kind of texture you like.

 Q: I'm doing a second fermentation and there's mold growing at the bottom of my bottle!

 A: It's not mold, its yeast!
 Yeast likes to settle on the bottom of kombucha bottles.
 Mold can only grow when exposed to oxygen on the outsides of food (i.e. bread, cheese) so that is where mold would grow on kombucha as well - on the top of your scoby during the first fermentation, not in your bottle during the second fermentation.

 If you're ever unsure with anything, please email us any questions with a picture at email@example.com and we'll give it a look!